marinetraffic/mt-ais-toolbox/README.md

 ## Loading and merging data

 For the loading of the AIS messages compressed comma-separated values files should be included (format .csv.bz2).
 These files should have the messages ordered by their timestamps.
-In case there are multiple input files they must be order alphabetically so that files with earlier messages come first.
+In case there are multiple input files they must be ordered alphabetically so that files with earlier messages come first.